The Dead Are Coming: Jim and the Old Man, Part 2

 “Oh good!”

-The old man performed his door dance again and left the room.
-Briskly down the hallway he unlocks Jim’s door without calling for him first and shuts but does not lock it.
-Jim lies straight in bed, but turns over as he enters.
+The old man performs his door dance again and left the room.
+Briskly down the hallway he unlocks Jim’s door without calling for him first and shut but does not lock it.
+Jim lay straight in bed, but turns over as he enters.
 The two share a long silence.
+Jim breaks it,

 “Pull down the boardings, I want to see outside, as I am, one more time.”

-The old man dutifully does so, opening the curtains and pulling down the damp cardboard and plastic bin liners that have been keeping the room so secret to outsiders.
-The condensation on the windows lets the fading but still bright light in.
+Opening the curtains and pulling down the damp cardboard and plastic bin liners that have been keeping the room so secret to outsiders, the condensation on the windows lets the fading but still bright light in.
 The clear winter sky a frosted blue and pink impression of its reality.

 “Nice.”